We want you to hear better so you can live better

 Most people living with one of the disorders are unable to understand sounds when there’s background noise – such as when the radio is playing or they’re in a noisy café.

-Who are affected by hearing loss
+Who is affected by hearing loss

 Here in Australia, hearing loss is common in three main groups of people.
 This has a lot to do with their behaviour, lifestyle and job.